UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 !!! info "Learning outcomes"

+    - Learners know there are multiple flavours of regular expressions
+    - Learners can use `.`, `*`, `+`, `?`, `[]`, `[^]`, `{}`, `()` in regular expressions
-    - Learners can use `grep` for pattern matching
+    - Learners can use `grep`
     - Learners have practiced using the `grep` manual
-    - Learners have experienced that `grep` is a filter
+    - Learners can use `grep` to search for a regular expression
     - Learners have sent text to `grep` using a pipe
-    - Learners know there are multiple flavours of regular expressions
-    - Learners can use `.`, `*`, `+`, `?`, `[]`, `[^]`, `{}`, `()` in regular expressions
     - (optional) Learners have seen the flexibility of `grep`

 ???- note "For teachers"